Jon Gething – Chair

 Bob trained as a scientist before teaching in schools for 25 years and for 10 years he was head of a large Bristol comprehensive.
 He subsequently worked as an international education consultant, especially in the Middle East and Africa, and most recently in a major EU-funded project in Iraq.
-Retired since 2013, Bob has lived in Pill for the last 28 years.
-He has been a parish councillor for 18 years and was a founder member of Sustainable Pill & District.
+Retired since 2013, Bob has lived in Pill since 1986.
+He has been a parish councillor for 21 years and was a founder member of Sustainable Pill & District.

-Helen has over 10 years’ experience working as a renewables lawyer specialising in the property aspects of renewable energy projects.
+Helen has over 14 years’ experience working as a renewables lawyer specialising in the property aspects of renewable energy projects.
 She has spent most of her working life acting for solar and wind farm developers.
-She now heads up the renewables practice at Thrings Solicitors and acts for both landowners and developers advising on a range of renewables matters including options, leases and project acquisition and disposal work.
-She has a particular interest in solar, wind, anaerobic digestion and community energy.
+She now heads up the property practice across England and Wales for energy law firm, Renew Legal and acts for both landowners and developers advising on a range of renewables matters including options, leases and project acquisition and disposal work.
+She has a particular interest in solar, wind, anaerobic digestion, energy storage and community energy.

 Brian Titley – Treasurer